Tom Hanks Didn’t Attend Mom’s Funeral, Gravesite Littered With Trash

 Radar Online reported that Janet Marylyn Frager passed away last July, at 84-years-old.
 Frager was Tom Hanks’ mother, and the actor posted a touching message on Instagram, sharing his personal loss with fans.

-However, Radar Online reports that Hanks’ mother’s grave is riddled with trash.
+However, Radar Online reported that Hanks’ mother’s grave is riddled with trash.
 It was recently flooded following a torrential rainstorm, leaving her final resting place in the state of disrepair.

 – My sincerest condolences for the death of your mother, @tomhanks. pic.twitter.com/gorhomhV0d